Skip to main content

 Dry cleaning compliance calendar

-The DNR biannually puts together a compliance calendar to assist Wisconsin dry cleaners with compliance.
-It provides a guide to regulations as well as a way to keep track of documentation and ensure all your business’ records can be found in one place.
+The DNR puts together a compliance calendar to assist Wisconsin dry cleaners with compliance.
+It provides a way to keep track of documentation and ensure all your business' records can be found in one place.

 Information on PERC requirements

-The EPA requires that all dry cleaners must conduct monthly inspections for perchloroethylene (PCE) leaks using a halogenated hydrocarbon detector or PCE gas analyzer.
+The EPA requires that all dry cleaners must conduct monthly inspections for perc (PCE) leaks using a halogenated hydrocarbon detector or PCE gas analyzer.

-For a short summary of requirements in Korean: Basic Air Pollution Monitoring for Small Dry Cleaners (Korean) (SB-200-A).
+For a short summary of requirements in Korean see Basic Air Pollution Monitoring for Small Dry Cleaners (Korean) (SB-200-A).

-Each year shops are required to file a report by March 1: Annual Perc Usage Report (SB-200-D).
+Each year dry cleaning shops are required to file a Annual Perc Usage Report (SB-200-D) report by March 1.

 Regulatory summaries formerly included in the Compliance Calendar: